path-visualiser/pathfinding/README.md

 ## About ##

 You have reached Daniel Harabor's Code Repository.
-If you would like to know about me or my work (or if are simply looking for copies of published papers) please visit my [homepage](http://harabor.net/daniel).
+If you would like to know about me or my work (or are simply looking for copies of published papers) please visit my [homepage](http://harabor.net/daniel).

 Some things that are hosted in this repository: